ChengHsiangLu/Myofibroblast/README.md

 4. Converts the one-dimensional distance vector 'thisdist' into a distance matrix 'thisdistmat' using the 'squareform' function.
 5. Generates a hierarchical clustering tree based on the distance matrix 'thisdistmat'.

-Overall, I perform a clustering analysis on a subset of genes in the RBarretTNFATGFB dataset to visualize the relationships among samples based on their gene expression profiles.
+Overall, I perform a clustering analysis on a subset of genes in the RBarretTNFATGFB dataset to visualize the relationships among samples based on their gene expression profiles in Figure 4.

 ```